Write for LWLies | Little White Lies

 Reviews

-These are largely conducted in-house or by freelancers we’ve worked with before, as it makes our lives much easier to work with writers we know and trust to deliver, as well as because of the logistics of getting critics to screenings (many distributors still only screen films in person).
-We may consider reviews of smaller/independent films and reviews of interesting, great titles that have gone under the radar, perhaps releasing on streaming only, but we only have a small budget every month, and we have far more requests than we can reasonably fulfil.
+Film reviews are extremely coveted assignments and at LWLies they are largely conducted by our editorial team or by freelancers we’ve worked with before on features.
+We may consider pitches for reviews of smaller/independent films and reviews of interesting titles that have gone under the radar, but we ask you do not email asking to review the latest blockbuster or a high-profile film.
+We only have a small budget every month, and we have far more requests to review films than we can reasonably fulfil, so we tend to focus on films receiving a cinema release across the UK and major streaming titles.
 We also are not likely to commission a review more than a week after a film’s release unless there is a very good reason to do so.

-We work to the UK cinema/streaming calendar so please keep this in mind when pitching reviews, though we may take a review earlier if it’s a big title coming out only a few weeks earlier in the USA.
+We work to the UK cinema/streaming calendar so please keep this in mind when pitching reviews.
 If you’re looking for information on the LWLies scoring system, check here.
 (Reviews are 500 words each unless agreed with editor.)

 Interviews